CompShop

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly says 'Use after `search` or `list_vendors_by_industry` returns a candidate', providing clear context for when to use this tool.
-However, it does not explicitly mention when not to use it or alternatives.
+The description provides an explicit usage trigger: 'Use after `search` or `list_vendors_by_industry` returns a candidate.'
+This clearly indicates when to invoke the tool.
+However, it does not explicitly state when not to use it or name alternative tools for different scenarios, so it stops short of a full 5.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.